 - 1. Minimize Route 1 and press <CTRL+N> to open a new route window (Route 2). - 2.
 Open the Arrival/Departure drop-down in the route window and select Arrive By. - 3.
 Under Specific Date, click the calendar and choose any future day in the current month. - 4.
 Under Local, set the time to 4:30 PM: first click the pick list to the right and select "4:00 PM"; next, click the minutes setting and type "30" or use the up and down arrows next to the pick list. - 5.
-Click anywhere in the route window to close the ETA window.
-If your copy of PC\MILER includes a subscription to PC\MILER | Traffic, select Traffic Disabled in the pick list to the right (we'll get back to this feature in a minute).
+Click OK.
+If your copy of PC\MILER includes a subscription to PC\MILER|Traffic, select Traffic Disabled in the pick list to the right (we'll get back to this feature in a minute).
 The route window is now ready to calculate a route that arrives at its final destination at 4:30 PM on the selected day: